-College Credit Plus (CCP) is the new name for Ohio's dual enrollment program which allows students to take available courses for transcript credit for both high school and college.
-CCP replaces PSEO (Post- Secondary Education Option) and redefines dual enrollment programs as advanced standing programs.
-There is no financial obligation for the student to participate in CCP when the student is enrolled in a public college or university.
+College Credit Plus (CCP) is the name for Ohio's dual enrollment program which allows students to take available courses for transcript credit for both high school and college.
+CCP replaces PSEO (Post-Secondary Education Option) and redefines dual enrollment programs as advanced standing programs.
+There is no financial obligation for the student to participate in CCP when the student is enrolled in a public college or university and successfully completes the course.

-Students must meet with a counselor or attend an informational meeting, complete an Intent to Participate, and submit this form to the school counselor no later than March 31, 2019 in order to be considered for eligibility for the 2019-2020 school year.
+Each year, students must meet with a counselor or attend an informational meeting, complete an Intent to Participate form and submit this form to the school counselor no later than March 31, 2020 in order to be considered for eligibility for the 2020-2021 school year.
 The form must be completed by students with any interest in CCP, including those interested in CCP courses offered on the FHSD campus.
 Interested students and parents should contact a school counselor for additional information.

-FHSD Course Name FHSD Course Code Institute of Higher Education IHE Course Code University Credit High School Availability Pre- Calculus 2430 University of Cincinnati MATH1026 5 AHS & THS
+FHSD Course Name FHSD Course Code Institute of Higher Education (IHE) IHE Course Code University Credit High School Availability Pre-Calculus 2430 University of Cincinnati MATH1026 5 AHS & THS Digital Drawing 9430 Art Academy of Cincinnati FO123CCP 3 AHS & THS